elaconf/elaconf.github.io/volunteer/index.md

 All Ela Conf volunteers will receive a ticket to the event at no cost.
 Positions are limited, so please sign up below as soon as possible!

 ## Speaker Mentors
-We are looking for experienced women mentors to help first time speakers prepare for their presentations and panels!
-The time commitment here will vary, but likely involve two half hour meetings with your mentee (so 1-2 hours total); which also doesn’t have to be in person (we love Hangouts too!).
+We are looking for experienced women mentors to help first-time speakers prepare for their presentations and panels!
+The time commitment here will vary, but likely involve two half-hour meetings with your mentee (so 1-2 hours total); which also doesn’t have to be in person (we love Hangouts too!).

 [I want to be a speaker mentor &rarr;](https://docs.google.com/forms/d/1MDbNjY1h4DCkrbrL0zmq6Gg3Q1EMpDEFn1joMIck1Zo/viewform?entry.971247222&entry.1260049317&entry.601542410&entry.648235370&entry.790087379=I+want+to+be+a+speaker+mentor+because...)

 ## Panel Moderators
-There will be a number of panels during the conference and moderators are needed to lead these panels by introducing panel participants, asking a set of established questions, and keeping the group on track.
+There will be some panels during the conference and moderators are needed to lead these panels by introducing panel participants, asking a set of established questions, and keeping the group on track.

 [I want to be a panel moderator &rarr;](https://docs.google.com/forms/d/1MDbNjY1h4DCkrbrL0zmq6Gg3Q1EMpDEFn1joMIck1Zo/viewform?entry.971247222&entry.1260049317&entry.601542410&entry.648235370&entry.790087379=I+want+to+be+a+panel+moderator+because...)